 Rachel Hayes

-Dean; George S. and Dolores Doré Eccles Presidential Endowed Chair in Ethical Financial Reporting
+George S. and Dolores Doré Eccles Presidential Chair in Financial Reporting, Professor

-Prior to joining the U, Dean Hayes taught at the Kellogg Graduate School of Management at Northwestern University and at the Graduate School of Business at the University of Chicago.
-Her research has been published in a number of scholarly journals, including the Journal of Accounting Research, the Journal of Accounting and Economics and the Rand Journal of Economics.
+Prior to joining the U, Professor Hayes taught at the Kellogg Graduate School of Management at Northwestern University and at the Graduate School of Business at the University of Chicago.
+Her research has been published in a number of scholarly journals, including the Journal of Accounting Research, the Journal of Accounting and Economics, and the Rand Journal of Economics.

 Download CV